 Recently circumstances tested the team’s philosophy, when it was just one week away from the conference championship match.
 One of the team’s players tested positive to COVID-19 which meant that three other players and Kinzee herself, were out for the highly competitive and hard-fought championship match.

-She says, “In that scenario we as a team had a choice, we could choose to be mad and disappointed about a few of our guys being out of the lineup causing us to alter the lineup and not be able to run at full strength, or we could choose to accept the scenario and work hard with the hand we were dealt.
+She shares a recent experience, “In that scenario we as a team had a choice, we could choose to be mad and disappointed about a few of our guys being out of the lineup causing us to alter the lineup and not be able to run at full strength, or we could choose to accept the scenario and work hard with the hand we were dealt.
 We chose the latter.
 Those of us in quarantine chose to focus on the positive and accept what we needed to do to keep people safe, and our team chose to work hard to put us in the best position to be able to extend our season in the NCAA tournament.
 We ended up winning that match handily with a few new players in the lineup.”

 “This is a moment I will never forget as our team played for each other and came together as a group focusing on what we can control.”